skip to Main Content

 Cathelco

-With effect from August 1, 2022, we are pleased to announce that we have signed an agreement with Cathleco to be the single point of contact from North America (the US + Canada) for Evac’s Cathelco marine growth prevention parts and services.
-This partnership will further enhance the turnkey service you are accustomed to from EMCS, significantly improving our product and service offering to our valued North American customers.
-EMCS Industries and Cathelco Ltd have a shared history and aligned values that began in Canada 67 years ago.
-Our motivation for entering this agreement is to provide our customers with a focused provider in North America, offering you an unparalleled wealth of experience in antifouling + anticorrosion.
+As of August 1, 2022, we have agreed with Cathelco to become the exclusive point of contact in North America (US + Canada) for Evac’s Cathelco marine growth prevention parts and services.
+This partnership will enhance turnkey service, significantly improving our product and service offerings for our valued North American customers.
+With a shared history and aligned values that began 68 years ago in Canada, EMCS Industries and Cathelco Ltd are motivated to provide a focused provider in North America, offering unparalleled expertise in antifouling and anticorrosion solutions.

 marine growth prevention system